Table of Contents

 Access to the Facility

-• Basic scheduling is done by first-come-first-served, with priorities adjusted by factors like job size and time waited.
+- Basic scheduling is done by first-come-first-served, with priorities adjusted by factors like job size and time waited.
 The scheduler used currently is the software SLURM developed at Lawrence Livermore National Laboratory.
-SLURM prioritizes jobs based on a multi-factor plugin, which weighs several factors together to determine jobs’ priority.
+SLURM has been configured to prioritize jobs based on a multi-factor plugin, which weighs several factors together to determine jobs’ priority.

 Technical details of the scheduling system are discussed on the scheduling rules page.
 Once the principles on this page are understood, users should refer to that page and the how to run tutorial for further information on proper usage of the cluster.